Hundreds of migrants released this week to the streets of El Paso

-EL PASO, Texas (KTSM) – During the last three days of November, Border Patrol has released 550 migrants to the streets of El Paso, with a total of 1,348 migrants released throughout November.
-This is once again due to capacity issues.
+EL PASO, Texas (KTSM) – During the last three days of November, Border Patrol released 550 migrants to the streets of El Paso, with a total of 1,348 migrants released throughout the month as the agency again deals with capacity issues.

-Migrants could be seen standing along the Tornado Express bus station along Paisano on Thursday evening.
-Jader Alexander from Nicaragua says he was dropped off by Border Patrol on Thursday.
+On Thursday evening, migrants could be seen standing along the Tornado Express bus station on Paisano Drive.

+Jader Alexander, from Nicaragua, says he was dropped off by Border Patrol on Thursday.

-“I feel lost here, it’s the first time I get here, and I don’t know where they are going to leave me or drop me off,” said Jader Alexander.
+“I feel lost here, it’s the first time I get here, and I don’t know where they are going to leave me or drop me off,” he said.

-Saying if he can’t get a ticket out of El Paso, he may stay at the bus station overnight.
+If he can’t get a ticket out of El Paso, he said he may stay at the bus station overnight.

-Meanwhile, the Executive Director for the Hope Border Institute in El Paso says more churches are working to open their doors.
+Meanwhile, Dylan Corbett, the executive director of the El Paso-based Hope Border Institute, says more churches are working to open their doors.

-“More churches are opening already before December 21 here in El Paso so that we can begin to receive people in greater numbers so people aren’t left on the street,” said Dylan Corbett the Executive Director for Hope Border Institute.
+“More churches are opening already before December 21 here in El Paso so that we can begin to receive people in greater numbers so people aren’t left on the street,” he said.

-Title 42 is the public health order that allows border agents to expel migrants who cross legally.
-The order is set to end on Dec.
-21 if the Biden Administration does not appeal.
+Title 42 is the public health order that allows border agents to expel migrants who cross illegally.
+A judge ordered the Biden administration to roll back the policy on Dec.
+21.

-Border Patrol taking KTSM 9 News to the border near Downtown El Paso on Thursday across from where the tent camp used to be on the Mexican side.
+Border Patrol officials took KTSM 9 News to the border near Downtown El Paso on Thursday, across from where a tent camp used to be on the Mexican side.

-Mexican authorities took down the camp site and there are reports of migrants not wanting to go to shelters and ended up sleeping on the streets in Juarez.
+Mexican authorities took down the campsite, but many migrants refused to go to shelters and ended up sleeping on the streets in Juarez.

 The Border Patrol processing facility had fewer people in line waiting to be processed compared to when KTSM 9 News went with agents earlier in November.
 However, there was still a steady stream of people crossing.